What is Agentic AI?

 • Data privacy and security: AI systems often handle large amounts of sensitive data, making data privacy and security a critical concern.

-• Ethical considerations: AI-powered autonomous agnets nature raises ethical questions about responsibility, accountability, and the potential for misuse.
+• Ethical considerations: The nature of AI-powered autonomous agents raises moral questions about responsibility, accountability, and the potential for misuse.

 • Integration complexity: Integrating agentic AI into existing enterprise infrastructure and workflows can be challenging and time-consuming.